U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

 > **Note:** the warning that appears in the Kolmogorov-Smirnov test:
 > “ties should not be present for the Kolmogorov-Smirnov test”.
 Most
-> likely what happened is that this test only works with continuous
+> likely what happened is that this test is only reliable with
-> variables.
-Although ´TODU´ is a countinuous variable, the small sample
+> continuous variables.
+Although TODU is a continuous variable, the
-> size, makes it likely to have repeated values.
-Consequently, the test
+> small sample size, makes it likely to have repeated values.
-> considers TODU as categorical variable.
-Therefore, this is another
+> Consequently, the test considers TODU as a categorical variable.
-> evidence, that for small samples it is more appropriate to use the
+> Therefore, this is another evidence, that for small samples it is more
-> Shapiro Test.
+> appropriate to use the Shapiro-Wilk Test.

 > **Note:** The null hypothesis of both tests is that the distribution
 > is normal.
 Therefore, for the distribution to be normal, the pvalue \>